peredovitch/revue-de-presse-embed/README.md

 **Can I use multiple embeds on the same page?**

 Yes.
 Since version 5.2.1, each embed instance uses isolated styling so multiple blocks or shortcodes can coexist without interfering with one another.

+## 🔧 Technical notes

+* Each embed instance uses isolated CSS
+* Fully compatible with multiple embeds per page
+* Works in both block editor and classic editor

 == Changelog ==